jorisrietveld/NHLStenden_Project_Desk-Crisim/documentation/development_in_docker.md

 which will make managing containers and therefore your live easier.

 #### Running the desktop app ####
-If docker didn't start automaticly after the installation _(Look inside the system tray)_, open the start menu and search for `Docker for Windows` and start it.
+If docker didn't start automatically after the installation _(Look inside the system tray)_, open the start menu and search for `Docker for Windows` and start it.
 To validate that it worked check the system tray again, there should be a swimming wale shouting steady when hovering over it, its normal and you are good to go.
 If you haven't already login with your docker id to start using it from the commandline/powershell.